Begun 2015 | 3,200 words

 Not that I’d want to categorise myself, but (in this universe) I’m a cisgender, heterosexual (despite being the Soothfairy), neurotypical, ex-omnivore semi-lapsed-vegan organic-buying vegetarian, left-liberal-Green, antireligious agnostic lapsed Anglican Christian with pantheistic, panpsychist and antitheistic tendencies.

-On an even more personal note – why not? – I’m in respite from depression.
+On an even more personal note – why not? – I’m in partial respite from depression.
 Having tried most available treatments, with varying success, I now occasionally self-medicate with cannabis.

 I’m currently hanging on to my precious marriage.
-(Counselling has – kind of – helped.
-The cannabis, probably less so.)
+Counselling has – kind of – helped.
+(The cannabis, probably less so.)

 Having more or less stopped working, I liked to linger over a coffee and read the complementary Guardian – it’s expensive – in a nearby café (unless some other beardy freeloader got there first).